comparisons

 • Credit system is confusing.
 The "Unlimited" plan still throttles heavy use.
 High-quality outputs consume credits faster than you'd expect.

-• More expensive. $12/mo entry is close to Pika, but the Pro tier ($28/mo) is where Runway really shines — and that's 2.8× Pika's Standard plan.
+• More expensive. $12/mo entry is close to Pika, but the Pro tier ($28/mo) is where Runway really shines, and that's materially higher than Pika's Standard plan.

 Runway Pricing